ALE Federation of European trade drivers’unions

 Basic position paper of ALE

-• Governance of social dialog: As the legitimate representative of the majority of the European locomotive drivers, ALE considers it essential to be included in all processes related to railway transport where the representatives of the employees have the right to participate, as well as in the different organs of the institutions or bodies related to this transport mode where trade unions usually participate.
+• Governance of social dialogue: As the legitimate representative of the majority of the European train drivers, ALE considers it essential to be included in all processes related to railway transport where the representatives of the employees have the right to participate, as well as in the different organs of the institutions or bodies related to this transport mode where trade unions usually participate.

-• Role of the European Railway Agency: ALE hopes for an increase in the functions and responsibilities of ERA and the establishment of proceedings of coordination and cooperation with the national safety authorities (NSAs) regarding the emission of certifications and authorisations or the previous evaluation in order to implement the ERTMS system, as well as the control and supervision of all aspects that fall under interoperability and safety of railway transport.
+• Role of the European Railway Agency: ALE hopes for an increase in the functions and responsibilities of ERA and the establishment of proceedings of coordination and cooperation with the national safety authorities (NSAs) in order to implement the ERTMS system, as well as the control and supervision of all aspects that fall under interoperability and safety of railway sector.
 For this, ALE considers it a priority to provide the ERA with the necessary manpower and material resources to cope with this increase of tasks.

-• Definition, control and supervision of European rules that set minimum safety standards for train drivers: ALE believes that a rule-based framework has to be set up by legal norms which fix, for all and in a binding way, the minimum safety level in relation to working, driving and resting time for train drivers.
-Moreover, the necessary elements to ensure a proper supervision and control of the rules must be developed.
+• Definition, control and supervision of European rules that set minimum safety standards for train drivers: ALE believes that a rule-based framework has to be set up by a legal act which fixes, for all and in a binding way, the minimum safety level concerning working, driving and resting time for train drivers.
+Moreover, the necessary elements to ensure proper supervision and compliance with these rules must be ensured.

 • Definition of the minimum prerequisites, learning contents and minimum duration of the training period for other train staff: ALE considers that all staff members that carry out functions related to safety must have been provided with necessary qualifications.
 In the view of this, ALE believes that an adequate corresponding regulation must be set up.